Board of Directors

 Responsible for financial oversight of Forward Theater Company.

-Chad Bartell is thrilled to be making his debut serving on the FTC board of directors.
+Chad Bartell is thrilled to part of the FTC board of directors.
 Chad’s past "roles" include a corporate attorney at a major Milwaukee-based law firm; an instrumentalist in various music ensembles performing around Madison; and Tiny Tim in Children’s Theater of Madison’s A Christmas Carol.
 He is also a graduate of the University of Wisconsin’s law and business schools, Wesleyan University, and Madison's West High School.
 When not supporting local fine arts organizations through his attendance at performances, Chad is the Associate General Counsel of the Springs Window Fashions Company in Middleton, and the father of two rather theatrical little boys.

 The arts have always been an important part of Jane’s life.
 She was an active member of the Friends of APT and the theater’s advisory group for many years.
 Jane is also involved with modern dance, enjoys music and the visual arts, and dabbles in watercolor painting and quilting.
 She enjoys writing, from song lyrics to policy analysis, and recently completed a manuscript for a book about the challenge of protecting the Great Lakes ecosystems.